-This is an official document issued to you however, after it has been presented to you on the wedding day, it’s ‘official duty’ is over and this certificate can not be used as legal proof of your marriage when changing official documentation to your new name.
+This is an official document issued to you, however, as soon as it has been presented to you on the wedding day, it’s ‘official duty’ is over and this certificate can not be used as legal proof of your marriage when changing official documentation to your new name.

-The process usually takes approximately 2 to 3 weeks, you can apply for your official Marriage Certificate once you are married, this is the document which you will use as proof, to change your name on your official documents such as your Driver’s licence, Medicare card, Bank accounts, Tax Office information, Electoral Role, Passport, Superannuations, Wills etc.
+The official, registered Marriage Certificate which is issued by the Dept of Births, Deaths and Marriages is the document which can be used as proof of marriage, to change your name on your official documents such as your Driver’s licence, Medicare card, Bank accounts, Tax Office information, Electoral Role, Passport, Superannuations, Wills etc.

 The Office of Births, Deaths and Marriages has extremely strict privacy guidelines.
 Your Celebrant cannot apply for your official certificate on your behalf.